mukul785/Degen-Token/README.md

 }
 ```

-Set Environment in remixIDE to Injected Provider Metamask,
+Set Environment in remixIDE to Injected Provider Metamask,<br>

 After writing the code and setting up environment it's time to compile it.
 So, press Ctrl + S to compile your code or click on Solidity comipler and then click on Compile project.sol .
 Now it's time to deploy click on deploy and run transction just below Solidity compiler and deploy .
-After deployment we can test mint and burn function to check if the code is working properly.
+After deployment we can test mint and burn function to check if the code is working properly.<br>

-Also put deployed Address in testnet snowtrace.io and transactions will be reflected.
+Also put deployed Address in testnet snowtrace.io and transactions will be reflected.<br>

-For Better Understanding you can refer to Video Explaination.
+For Better Understanding you can refer to Video Explaination.<br>
-I hope you Understand the program Code and functioning well.
+I hope you Understand the program Code and functioning well.<br>